btwthibo/Willy-Wonka/README.md

 # Willy-Wonka
 My first discord bot writen in python.
-It is very basic but i am roud of my first creation.
+It is very basic but i am proud of my first creation.